GaliAkshatha/Ather-Heart/README.md

-Anther Heart
+Ather Heart
 Heart Disease Prediction System (Mini Project – 2025)

-Anther Heart is a machine-learning based web application that predicts the risk of heart disease using patient health parameters.
+Ather Heart is a machine-learning based web application that predicts the risk of heart disease using patient health parameters.
 The system includes OCR-based report extraction, manual form prediction, SHAP explainability, and dashboards for patients, doctors, and hospitals.

 This project uses a Flask backend for ML prediction and a React frontend for the user interface.